nodejs/caritat/README.md

 ## How does the tool pick the winner?

-The default vote method is the Condorcet winner.
+The default vote counting system is the Condorcet method (preferential ranked votes).
 This repository is probably not the best place to learn about vote theory, but all you need to know it's the best option to pick an option that majority of voters will agree with.